PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 ## Security

-Currently, the PlanktoScope OS lacks basic security measures to make it safe for them to be connected to the internet; currently it is the responsibility of system administrators to add extremely basic risk mitigations, for example by:
+Currently, the PlanktoScope OS lacks basic security measures to make it safe for them to be connected to the internet; currently it is the responsibility of system administrators to add extremely basic risk mitigations, for example by following the relevant instructions in the [Networking operation guide](../../../operation/networking.md#secure-your-planktoscope):

 - Changing the password of the `pi` user away from the default of `copepode`.